-Similar to the alternate day fast, the 5:2 fast has you consuming foods for five days out of the week, before only consuming 500-600 calories during the two other non-consecutive days.
+Similar to alternate day fast, the 5:2 fast has you consuming food for five days out of the week, before only consuming 500-600 calories during the two other non-consecutive days.

 Again, like the alternate day fasting, it’s important to incorporate whole and healthy foods throughout your fast days, as not all calories are created equal.

 4. Warrior diet fast